Designing Incident Reporting Systems for Harms from General-Purpose AI: The AI Incident Reporting Landscape

 \section{The AI Incident Reporting Landscape}

 Incident reporting systems allow companies, users, victims of harm, and others with knowledge of incidents to convey such information to institutions with responsibility for or oversight over AI products.
-This information has a variety of downstream uses, such as improving systems to prevent reoccurrences of past harms \cite{turetsky_success_2020}, surfacing novel risks \cite{naiac_recommendation_2023, dunbar_hazard_2014}, evaluating safety mitigations \cite{niosh_pesticide-related_2005}, or estimating risks for insurance policies \cite{kvist_underwriting_2025}.
-Appendix \ref{sec:Appendix_Background} lists more use cases for incident information.
+By providing visibility into on-the-ground impacts and allowing stakeholders to understand system-caused harms, incident reporting systems can enhance safety outcomes \cite{kornecki_aviation_2015, petschnig_critical_2017, gardener_safety_2003} and initiate safety learning to reduce reoccurrences of past harms \cite{turetsky_success_2020, swartz_incident_1993}.
+They provide empirical data that can be used to identify existing or novel dangers \cite{naiac_recommendation_2023, dunbar_hazard_2014, goekcimen_addressing_2023, dunn_incident_2003, alarcon_cdcniosh_2021, hardy_chapter_2012}, create early warning indicators for future risks \cite{oleary_early_1996, oien_remote_2013}, and improve safety training programs \cite{evans_safety_2023}.
+Incident reporting can also help hold actors accountable for harm by enabling investigations of deployed systems, evaluations of existing safety measures \cite{niosh_pesticide-related_2005, ntsb_investigative_nodate}, risk estimation for insurance policies \cite{kvist_underwriting_2025}, and real-world system feedback \cite{vifladt_culture_2015}.

 For the purposes of this article, we adopt an effects-based working definition of ``incident:'' incidents are events that either resulted in real-world harm (harm events) or that could have but did not ultimately result in harm (near misses).
 As of July 2025, no consensus definition for AI ``incidents'' has emerged, and we do not suggest that our working definition is ideal or operationalizable as-is.
 Rather, our definition aims to capture most events that are of interest and is also consistent with the safety science literature.